bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.md

     * now prints error messages to IConsole.Error, logs the exception and return ExitCodes.Error (1)
     * this is best practice for console middleware.
 * added `ExitCodes` class with `Success`, `Error` & `ValidationError`.
 These can be used in the middleware pipeline.
+* added MiddlewareSteps.ErrorHandler step to be used to register error handlers

 ## 3.6.1